- Individual & Team Development

-Leadership and culture are critical to your organization’s success.
-Effective digital enterprises understand that a skilled, engaged and innovative workforce is their greatest asset.
-CIOs can leverage this resource by ensuring their leadership acknowledges that the No. 1 priority is people, both individuals and teams, and that they must develop, execute and communicate a plan that puts people at the center.
+Leadership and culture have no purpose unless there is a priority placed on people.
+Successful digital enterprises understand that a skilled, engaged and innovative workforce is their greatest asset.
+CIOs can leverage this resource by ensuring their leadership acknowledges that the No. 1 priority is people, both individuals and in teams, and that they must develop, execute and communicate a people plan.
 This includes ensuring that the IT organization has the right combination of skills, competencies and experience.
 CIOs can build a high-performance workforce by taking a comprehensive view and approach to their people practices.

-Successful CIOs go beyond supporting organizational change management practices to exercise organizational change leadership.
-Developing a change-ready culture involves not only shifting the mindset of the IT organization, but the enterprise as a whole.
-It requires a commitment to embrace change fitness and adopt enterprisewide competencies for change.
-Adaptive organizations that have developed change fitness are ready for anything and prepared to respond to business and competitive demands that are becoming part of normal business operations.
+CIOs must go beyond supporting organizational change management practices to exercise organizational change leadership.
+Developing a change-ready culture involves shifting the mindset of the IT organization, teams and individuals, as well as the mindset of the rest of the enterprise.
+It requires a commitment to embrace change fitness and adopt enterprise wide competencies for change, not just implement a big change process.
+Adaptive organizations that have developed change fitness are ready for anything and prepared to respond to escalating business and competitive demands that are becoming part of normal business operations.

 1. How have these topics evolved since last year?
 Have you noticed any major changes in strategies or approaches IT leaders undertake?

 A: We are seeing increasing demand for change leadership guidance not just for IT but at an enterprise levels.
 Leaders are becoming more aware of the need to have an enterprise approach to culture change, not just within IT if they want to succeed in a digital business environment.
 Culture continues to be a label that is often applied to process and procedural challenges.
 As leaders start to differentiate cultural characteristics from operating model constructs, they will start to make progress on both.

 2. How important do you think the topic “Workplace People, Culture, and Diversity” is when it comes to digital business transformation?